country-house_1024

 By Joseph Marovitch

 If you have not had the chance to take a drive to the Laurentians or Townships lately, do so now, and take the country roads, not the highway.
-Our countryside in summer is so spectacular it can be life-changing as one experiences a new perspective.
+Our countryside in summer is so spectacular that it can be life-changing as one experiences a new perspective.
 The majestic green mountains and fragrances of the country, as well as crystal lakes that look like glass, melt away all the pressures of the city.

-So many people don’t know that the earth is not covered in pavement, bricks, and mortar.
+So many people don’t know that the Earth is not covered in pavement, bricks, and mortar.
 If one lives in a city long enough and never strays beyond, one can forget what it means to be human and how natural it is to stare at a bonfire and stars, swim in clean lakes, view mountain vistas, and smell the morning mist.

 When considering a country home to purchase, there are factors that come into play that would not otherwise, if you were purchasing in the city.